corradodebari/RL_p2Continuous-control/Report.md

 ## Learning Algorithm

 The Learning Algorith is based on the the [Deep Determanistic Policy Gradient (DDPG) implementation](https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-bipedal/ddpg_agent.py).
-The actor and critic networks are both designed as follow:
+The actor and critic networks are implemented as follow:

 Actor:
 - Input layer: 33